Skip to main content

 The NIHR Global Health Research Unit (GHRU) on Neglected Tropical Diseases (NTDs) is a highly successful needs-driven research programme focused on three conditions considered severely neglected in terms of research, public attention and political will: podoconiosis, mycetoma and scabies in three endemic countries; Rwanda, Sudan and Ethiopia.
-The GHRU has conducted research comprising of geospatial analysis, medical anthropology, genetic mapping, drug identification and implementation science.
+The GHRU has conducted research comprising of geospatial analysis, medical anthropology, genetic mapping, immunology, drug identification and implementation science.

 Scientific Objectives